tronik27/Chess-board-corners-detection/README.md

 # Task
-This repository contains sqript for the test task
+This repository contains sqript for the chess board corners detection.